amdonatusprince/verxio-MODE/README.md

 ## Implementation
 - We have started with a standard Hardhat project and added essential methods to the StealthAddress contract.
 To enhance credibility, we intentionally avoided making the contract upgradeable, as there's no on-chain governance currently.
 If an upgrade is needed, we'll deploy a new version and provide client-side support.
 - Next, we developed the UI/UX using React and TypeScript, focusing on a simple yet elegant design for both power and non-power users.
-The UI colors and feel are built with the Polygon zkEVM in mind.
+The UI colors and feel are built with the MODE in mind.
 - We used the Wagmi library for blockchain interactions which streamlined the process.
 - The elliptic library handled the complex math involved with elliptic curves, and both libraries featured TypeScript typings, making them a joy to work with.
 - We used Streamr Client to store all user transactions in a Data Pool on Streamr Hub
-- Tools Used: Solidity, Hardhat, Polygon zkEVM, React, Typescript, Wagmi and Metamask.
+- Tools Used: Solidity, Hardhat, MODE SFS, React, Typescript, Wagmi and Metamask.

 ## Challenges